Don’t blow your holiday budget on your mobile bill

-Here’s what you need to know about the changes to roaming rules for the major networks, and a few tricks to help you keep costs down.
+Here’s what you need to know about roaming charges for the major networks, and a few tricks to help you keep costs down.

-You probably already know that thanks to EU rules, we were able to use your inclusive data, calls and texts when in Europe.
-And some mobile companies, such as Three, offered the same deal in countries further afield such as the USA and Australia.
+Until the end of 2020, you were able to use your inclusive data, calls and texts when travelling in Europe.
+And some mobile companies, such as Three, offered the same deal in countries further afield, including the USA and Australia.
+O2 is the only major network to carry on offering this — here are the rules for each of the networks.

-The only major networks to retain free roaming are O2 and Virgin Mobile (which merged in June 2021).
-You’ll be able to call and text UK numbers when abroad, and use your data up to the limits in your monthly allowance.
+The only major network to retain free roaming is O2, with extra benefits if you also get Virgin Broadband.
+You can call and text UK numbers from abroad and use your data up to the limits in your monthly allowance or 25GB, whichever is lower.

-It’s only for European countries, and you’ll be capped at 25GB of data a month if your normal allowance is above this.
+This only applies in European countries, and you’ll be capped at 25GB of data a month if your normal allowance is above this.

-For travel outside of Europe you can buy a O2 Travel Bolt On for £6 a day which covers 27 worldwide destinations (full list here).
-You’ll get unlimited data each day, plus 120 minutes talk time and texts to UK numbers.
+For travel outside of Europe, you can buy an O2 Travel Bolt On for £6 a day which covers 27 worldwide destinations (full list here).
+You’ll get unlimited data each day, plus 120 minutes of talk time and texts to UK numbers.

 Some more expensive packages include this, usually those with 30GB of data or more.
-Or if your broadband is with Virgin Media then you can link your accounts to get this Bolt On added to your phone tariff for free.
+Or, if you’re with Virgin Media for your broadband then you can link your accounts to get this Bolt On added to your phone tariff for free.

 Vodafone – ended January 2022